TAGC-ComplexDisease/biomarkersChagas/README.md

 ## Goal of the repository

-This GitHub repository contains the python scripts as well as conda environment to reproduce the analysis performed on *Blood DNA methylation marks discriminate Chagas cardiomyopathy disease clinical forms* paper [DOI].
+This GitHub repository contains the python scripts as well as conda environment to reproduce the analysis performed on *Blood DNA methylation marks discriminate Chagas cardiomyopathy disease clinical forms* paper (DOI : https://doi.org/10.3389/fimmu.2022.958200).

-## Description of the datasets
+## Description of the dataset

-One methylation dataset was

-All those data are available at [GEO].
+The dataset contains methylation levels (delta beta value) of 138 samples (48 asymptomatic, 46 moderate CCC and 44 severe CCC).
+It is available at GEO  (accession number : GSE191082).